 Q: Any bad habits?

-A: I definitely do not smoke, but at weekends I enjoy a glass of wine or two and the occasional gin and Fever-Tree light tonic - no artificial sweeteners, please.
+I definitely do not smoke, but I enjoy a couple of glasses of wine or a gin and tonic at the weekends.

 Q: How well do you sleep?